alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 export default app
 ```

+First we import all our dependencies:

+- Express: handles web server logic
+- compression: assists with optimizing the delivery of our API
+- body-parser: helps with parsing request body info
+- lusca: support with app security
+- cors: for helping to define CORS policy
+- mongoose: used as the ODM

+After including our supporting libraries, we pull in the MongoDB URI environment variable from our secrets module, as well as all controllers to connect them to our desired routes.

 To launch the server, we just need to write some code that opens a socket and listens for requests.
 We'll define that logic in our _server.ts_ file.

 _server.ts_: